Severe Thunderstorm Warning issued for Phillips, Valley by NWS - News Break

 Severe Thunderstorm Warning issued for Phillips, Valley by NWS

-Effective: 2021-07-08 14:42:00 MDT Expires: 2021-07-08 15:15:00 MDT Urgency: Immediate Severity: Severe Certainty: Observed Instruction: For your protection move to an interior room on the lowest floor of a building.
-Target Area: Phillips; Valley A SEVERE THUNDERSTORM WARNING REMAINS IN EFFECT UNTIL 315 PM MDT FOR EAST CENTRAL PHILLIPS AND NORTHWESTERN VALLEY COUNTIES At 242 PM MDT, severe thunderstorms were located along a line extending from 18 miles west of Opheim to near Hinsdale, moving southeast at 40 mph.
-HAZARD...70 mph wind gusts and quarter size hail.
+Effective: 2021-07-08 14:11:00 MDT Expires: 2021-07-08 15:15:00 MDT Urgency: Immediate Severity: Severe Certainty: Observed Instruction: For your protection move to an interior room on the lowest floor of a building.
+Target Area: Phillips; Valley The National Weather Service in Glasgow has issued a * Severe Thunderstorm Warning for East central Phillips County in northeastern Montana Northwestern Valley County in northeastern Montana * Until 315 PM MDT. * At 211 PM MDT, severe thunderstorms were located along a line extending from 27 miles northeast of Whitewater to 7 miles southwest of Saco, moving east at 15 mph.
+HAZARD...60 mph wind gusts and quarter size hail.
 SOURCE...Radar indicated.
 IMPACT...Hail damage to vehicles is expected.
-Expect considerable tree damage.
-Wind damage is also likely to mobile homes, roofs, and outbuildings.
-Locations impacted include Saco, Hinsdale, Vandalia and Frenchman Reservoir.
-HAIL...1.00IN WIND...70MPHalerts.weather.gov
+Expect wind damage to roofs, siding, and trees. * Locations impacted include Saco, Hinsdale, Vandalia, Thoeny and Frenchman Reservoir.
+HAIL...1.00IN WIND...60MPHalerts.weather.gov

 Comments / 0